the-rakeshroy/Ola-Ride-Booking-Cancellation-Analysis/README.md

 ---

-## 🧠 SQL Analysis (Business Questions & Scope)
+## 🧠 SQL Analysis (Business Questions Covered)

-SQL was used extensively to explore booking performance, cancellation behavior, revenue contribution, and operational efficiency across multiple dimensions of Ola ride data.
+SQL was used to analyze booking patterns, cancellation behavior, revenue performance, and service quality across Ola ride data.

 ### ✅ Key Business Questions Addressed Through SQL

-1. What is the overall ride booking success rate across all orders?
+1️⃣ 📊 What is the overall ride booking success rate?

-2. How are ride cancellations distributed between customers and drivers?
+2️⃣ 🚫 How are ride cancellations distributed between customers and drivers?

-3. Which vehicle categories show the highest cancellation tendencies?
+3️⃣ 🚗 Which vehicle categories experience the highest cancellation rates?

-4. Does payment method influence ride completion and cancellation behavior?
+4️⃣ 💳 Does the payment method influence ride completion and cancellation?

-5. What are the peak booking hours during a typical day?
+5️⃣ ⏰ What are the peak booking hours during the day?

-6. How does weekend demand compare to weekday demand in terms of bookings?
+6️⃣ 📆 How does weekend demand compare with weekday demand?

-7. Which vehicle types contribute the highest share of total revenue?
+7️⃣ 💰 Which vehicle types contribute the most to total revenue?

-8. What is the average trip distance and fare value by vehicle category?
+8️⃣ 📏 What is the average trip distance and fare by vehicle category?

-9. How do driver and customer ratings differ across vehicle segments?
+9️⃣ ⭐ How do driver and customer ratings vary across vehicle segments?

-10. What percentage of total bookings result in incomplete rides?
+🔟 ❗ What percentage of total bookings result in incomplete rides?
-11. How do booking and cancellation trends evolve over time on a daily basis?
-12. Which vehicle categories rank highest based on revenue performance?

-📂 **Full SQL Queries & Data Models**
+📂 **Complete SQL Queries & Analysis**
 👉 `sql/Ola_data_queries.sql`

 ---